mithril-global/GoAgentX/README.md

 # CHANGELOG

+- 2018/1/29 Updated shadowsocksR for all platforms, options should be put in the "Advanced Config Template" section
 - 2017/10/12 Updated COW for High Sierra, now using MEOW 1.5 instead
 - 2016/12/1 Added docs on "Package damaged" on Sierra
 - 2016/7/1 Supports chacha20 (Now you can choose in the drop-down)